ssciwr/predicTCR/README.md

 Users with admin rights can additionally

-- see a list of all users
-- see a list of all samples and results
+- view and modify global settings
 - create an API token for a runner to use
+- view and modify registered users and runners
+- view and download samples and results

 ## Runners